The 2019 Black Rock City Census is now closed, but we’ll be sharing our results soon.

 Written Volunteer Guides

-We have two Volunteer Guides available in PDF form:
+We have several Volunteer Guides available in PDF form:

-- Random Sampling Guide (PDF): additional reference for all Random Samplers, Fun Interactors, and Sampling Shift Leads.
+- Random Sampling Guide (PDF): required reference for all Random Samplers, Fun Interactors, and Sampling Shift Leads.

-- Lab Host Guide (PDF): additional reference for all Census Lab Hosts.
+- Census Lab Tablet Guide (PDF): recommended for all Shift Leads, required for all Census Lab Hosts.

-Veteran volunteers assisting as Sampling Shift Leads or Data Entry Shift Leads will be contacted via email with links to additional training materials.
+Veteran volunteers assisting as Sampling Shift Leads or Data Entry Shift Leads should also review the Census Leadership Resources page for additional training materials.